City crews plow and treat more than 1,000 lane miles of streets and cul-de-sacs in Lee's Summit

 Primary and secondary roads are the main priority when the snowfall begins.
 Residential streets are plowed last.

-- Primary: major four-lane or high volume two-lane streets
+- Primary: major multi-lane or high volume two-lane streets

 - Secondary: minor thoroughfares